Volkswagen T-Cross interior

 Unlike most small SUVs, every VW T-Cross comes with an 8-inch touchscreen infotainment system as standard.
-Unlike the Hyundai Kona’s free-standing screen, the VW’s unit sits nestled in a glossy plastic panel which makes it feel like it was meant to be there from the beginning, not stuck on as an afterthought.
+The VW’s unit sits nestled in a glossy plastic panel instead of perched up high on the dashboard like in a Hyundai Kona which makes it feel like it was meant to be there from the beginning, not stuck on as an afterthought.

 The screen is bright and easy to read in bright sunlight and you get a set of touch-sensitive shortcut buttons to help you switch from one of the system’s features to another.
 These aren’t quite as easy to use as the physical buttons you get in the Hyundai Kona, but they work better than the Ford EcoSport’s standalone touchscreen.

 Programming the VW T-Cross’s sat-nav is much easier than is most SUVs, too.
 Entering an address using the on-screen keyboard is a doddle and you can easily add a waypoint to your route to take in a lunch stop or a petrol station.
 High-spec R-Line models even come with a 10-inch digital driver’s display which shows a widescreen sat-nav display between a pair of customisable dials right in your eyeline.

 S and SE cars don’t come with sat-nav as standard, but SE models and above get smartphone mirroring for Apple and Android phones so you can use your favourite navigation apps through the VW T-Cross’s screen instead.